microsoft/vscode-docs/CONTRIBUTING.md

 * \getstarted
 * \editor
 * \languages
+* \nodejs
+* \typescript
+* \python
-* \extensions
+* \java
-* \extensionAPI
+* \azure
 * \other
 * \supporting

-Within these folders you'll find the Markdown files used for the content.
+Within these folders, you'll find the Markdown files used for the content.
 Each of these folders also contains an \images folder that references the images (such as screenshots) used in the topics.

 ### Branches